etorresg/etorresg/README.md

 ###

-<p align="left">My name is Eduardo Torres-Garcia and I'm an aspiring Software Developer from Reading, PA!</p>
+<p align="left">My name is Eduardo Torres-Garcia and I'm an aspiring Data Analyst in Philadelphia, PA!</p>

 ###